 Think of something ridiculously patently false: "I am standing on my head."
 "I am a purple gorilla" (unless that's true) or whatever.
-Study how you feel about this ridiculously false statement, you should have a specific feeling in your gut about the falsehood.
+Study how you feel about this ridiculously false statement, you should have a specific feeling, perhaps in your head or in your gut, about the falsehood.
 This is how you can tell when you're lying to yourself.

-Once you get reasonably good at it, you can test out your "thoughts" about memories, lies you've been fed, programming you have gotten from people around you or society as a whole, or whether you're otherkin.
-Try to be able to tell the difference between fear/anxiety and the feeling of discomfort from lying to yourself.
+Once you get reasonably good at it, you can test out "thoughts" about memories, test for lies you've been fed, root out unintentional or unconscious cultural programming you have gotten from people around you or society as a whole, etc. Try to be able to tell the difference between fear/anxiety and the feeling of discomfort from lying to yourself.
 There's plenty of cases of the truth being something we're not very comfortable with...but it is unfortunately a "truth" about us regardless.

-This method can work well for multiples, as long as you don't try to be too broad about your statements "We should eat chili." is not a fair statement to ask.
-Ask about concrete items, rather than about opinions that may vary.
+The litmus test can work well for multiples as long as you don't try to be too broad about your statements.
+"We should eat chili." is not a fair statement to question — it may result in confusion.
+Ask about concrete factual items, rather than about opinions that may vary.

-If you are investigating information about someone specific in your system you can work with statements about them, such as "Sue-Ann is an adult." and that will get you a gut reaction that will vary depending on how close to the truth that is.
-If you find that's far from the truth you can verify the answer with "Sue-Ann is a child." and see how that feels.
-It might be that Sue-Ann is neither an adult or a child in the sense you're picturing them, in which case you may have to think outside the box or contend with a mystery about Sue-Ann such as that she age-fluctuates between 6 and 60, or she's "a ghost"or a toaster and thus of no age.
+If you are investigating information about someone specific in your system you can work with statements about them, such as "Pat is an adult." and that will get you a gut reaction that will vary depending on how close to the truth that is.
+If you find that's far from the truth you can verify the answer with "Pat is a child." and see how that feels.
+It might be that Pat is neither an adult or a child in the sense you're picturing them, in which case you may have to think outside the box or contend with a mystery about Pat such as that they age-fluctuate between 6 and 60, or they're "a ghost"or a toaster and thus of no age.

 You can use several statements and the litmus test to determine what's going on.
 First pick broad statements and then slowly narrow down to eliminate other topics...such as "It flies." (no) "It swims." (yes) "It's a fish." (no) "It lives in water." (no) "Its an amphibian." (no) "Its a mammal." (yes) "Its a mammal that sometimes swims." (yes)